December 19, 2024

 Depending on how far the condition has progressed, a person with dementia may struggle with open-ended questions.
-Dementia can affect your abstract thinking skills, so generating an answer to a question completely independently can be very difficult.
+Dementia can affect abstract thinking skills, so generating an answer to a question can be very difficult.

-If open-ended questions aren’t helpful for starting a conversation with an individual, try to give the person options or stick to “yes” or “no” questions.
-For example, you could ask them if they prefer spending time outdoors or staying inside.
+If open-ended questions don’t help start a conversation with your loved one, try to give options or stick to “yes” or “no” questions.
+For example, you could ask if they prefer spending time outdoors or staying inside.

 - Did you grow up with brothers or sisters?